puppetlabs/puppet-docs/source/puppet/5.3/install_windows.markdown

 **Default:** `.`

 {:.task}
-## Downgrade from 64-bit of Puppet to 32-bit Puppet
+## Downgrade from 64-bit Puppet to 32-bit Puppet

 If you need to replace a 64-bit version of Puppet with a 32-bit version, you must **uninstall** Puppet before installing the new package.